DenchiSoft/VTubeStudio/README.md

 There are some restricted/experimental effects (see ["Restricted/Experimental Effects"](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects#restrictedexperimental-effects)).
 The user must explicitly allow those effects to be used.
 Whether or not the user has allowed these effects to be used is returned in the `restrictedEffectsAllowed` field.

 Whether or not a post-processing preset is active is returned in the `presetIsActive` field.
 If one is active, its name will be in the `activePreset` field, otherwise that field will be empty.

+`presetCount` contains the number of post-processing presets in the `postProcessingPresets` array.
+If you haven't requested the array to be filled, `presetCount` will be 0.

+`activeEffectCount` is the number of active post-processing effects.
+What it means for an effect to be "active" is explained later in this section.

+The "effectCount" and "configCount" fields contain the number of effects and total configs for all effects before and after applying the filter (if you requested filtering).

+### The `postProcessingEffects` array

+The `postProcessingEffects` array contains a list of all effects.
+Those are the same effects that are shown in the VFX list in VTube Studio.
+Each effect can have multiple "configs" that configure certain aspects of the effect, for example its strength or a color.

+The ID you use to identify an effect is returned in the `enumID` field.
+There is also the `internalID` field which contains the ID that VTube Studio uses internally for that effect.
+That's the ID that is used in the post-processing preset JSON files, so they should not be relevant for most use-cases.
+However, these IDs can also be used in the API to refer to the effects if you want to use them for some reason.

+Configs all have one of the following types (returned in `type` field of the config):
+* Float
+* Int
+* Bool
+* String
+* Color
+* SceneItem

+The configs for one effect are returned in the `configEntries` array.
+Each config also has an `internalID` and `enumID`.
+All config IDs for all effects with explanations can be found here: https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/EffectConfigs.cs

+For one config, only the fields that match the type of that config are filled.
+Other fields will be empty or have a default value and should be ignored.
+For example, for a float config item fields like `intMin` and `colorValue` are empty (in this case 0 and an empty string).

+For fields that contain colors, a string in the RGBA hex format is returned (like "77CCAAFF") and `colorHasAlpha` will tell you whether or not that config actually has alpha.
+If it's `false`, the alpha will always be `FF`.

+Configs of type `SceneItem` are essentially just string configs but the value must be the filename of an item (ending with either .jpg or .png) that exists in the VTube Studio "Items" folder.
+Those are for example used in the custom particles effect.

+### When is an effect considered "active"?

+Each effect has at least one float config (but can have multiple) with `effectIsActive` set to `true`.
+If one of those configs for one effect has a value greater than 0, that effect is considered `active`.

+For the `ColorGrading` effect for example, that would be the config `ColorGrading_Strength`.

 **Note:** The `postProcessingEffects` in this response payload example is shortened by a lot.
 When no filters are applied, it can be thousands of lines long since there are 250+ effect configs.